“Visual storytelling through arcane folk arts.”

 Joanna also facilitates a wide range of educational and participatory arts projects rooted in applied puppetry, folk arts, folk theatre and visual storytelling techniques.
 Through a combination of visual arts and crafts, drama and story-making processes, she works with groups to develop imaginative expression, literacy and creative confidence through the exploration of diverse themes, ideas and questions.
 She has delivered workshops in schools, special schools, pupil referral units, universities and theatres, and has worked with groups including female asylum seekers, young adults with learning disabilities and NEETS (young people not in employment, education or training).

-Having spent the last three years working in Plymouth, South West England, Joanna has now relocated to the island of Ibiza in Spain, where she is setting up her company TOTA, (Theatre of the Ancients).
+Having spent the last three years professionally based in Plymouth, South West England, Joanna has now relocated to the island of Ibiza in Spain, where she develops work exploring the mythology and folklore of Ibiza through her company, Theatre of the Ancients.